Code-Institute-Submissions/clacken-dev-ms2/README.md

 # Testing

 The W3C Markup Validator and W3C CSS Validator services were used for every page of the website to ensure there were no syntax errors in the code.
-Jigsaw (???) was used to validate the Javascript used in the project to check for errors in syntax, variable declaration, use and logic.

   * W3C Markup Validator - Results (link to this)
   * W3C CSS Validator - Results (link to this)
-  * The Javascript Validator results here also

 ## Testing User Stories from User Experience (UX) Section
 Here I go through all the user stories and how every wish of the user was tested to see if it worked as they wanted, without errors